makersacademy/rps-challenge/README.md

 ```
 Then go to the relevant port in your browser of choice, eg using the url http://localhost:4567/.

 RSpec and Capybara have been used for testing purposes.
+Feature and unit tests can be found in the spec directory.

 ## Further objectives ##